 Nonetheless, the narrative will be hard to reverse.

-The UK now has the most expensive higher education in the world and I agree with Sorana Vieru at the National Union of Students, who says:
+The UK now has one of the most expensive higher education systems in the world and I agree with Sorana Vieru at the National Union of Students, who says:

 “The current fees system in the UK makes Higher Education inaccessible to many, and those who do attend University are likely to be paying for their degree for most of their adult lives.”